kh-eng-rmit/A2-Group-39-Git/Document Rewrite.md

 The following are data of employers' demand for each job titles:

-!!!
-The section below is not on website yet !!!

 ### Software Engineer (Ahmed)

 The NSC states that 'While data are not available for this occupation, projections data are available for the parent occupation, 'Software and Applications Programmers', instead.[1][2]